 Recommendations for EU Policymakers

-Following our In the Dark: Who is Behind Luxembourg’s 4.5 Trillion-euro Investment Fund Industry? with TI, ACDC supports calls for Luxembourg to close loopholes that continue to enable corruption and money laundering.
+Following our report In the Dark: Who is Behind Luxembourg’s 4.5 Trillion-euro Investment Fund Industry? in partnership with Transparency International, the Anti-Corruption Data Collective supports calls for Luxembourg to close loopholes that continue to enable corruption and money laundering.
 These include:

 Ensuring that all beneficiaries of investment funds, the real natural person who are the end-investors, are accurately identified, disclosed and recorded in the RBO.